Weyl semimetal

+Weyl semimetals are semimetals or metals whose quasiparticle excitation is the Weyl fermion, a particle that played a crucial role in quantum field theory but has not been observed as a fundamental particle in vacuum.

+In these materials, electrons have a linear dispersion relation, making them a solid-state analogue of relativistic massless particles.

+Theoretical predictions

 Weyl fermions are massless chiral fermions embodying the mathematical concept of a Weyl spinor.
 Weyl spinors in turn play an important role in quantum field theory and the Standard Model, where they are a building block for fermions in quantum field theory.
 Weyl spinors are a solution to the Dirac equation derived by Hermann Weyl, called the Weyl equation.
 For example, one-half of a charged Dirac fermion of a definite chirality is a Weyl fermion.

 Weyl fermions may be realized as emergent quasiparticles in a low-energy condensed matter system.
 This prediction was first proposed by Conyers Herring in 1937, in the context of electronic band structures of solid state systems such as electronic crystals.
 Topological materials in the vicinity of band inversion transition became a primary target in search of topologically protected bulk electronic band crossings.